 My philosophy surrounding instructional design, and therefore my approach to design tasks, is influenced by my varied background experiences.
 I entered the instructional design world with an eclectic mix of training and experiences including training as a classical musician and conductor, education and experience as a public school teacher, and a significant interest in 21st century technology and technology integration into learning generally.
 I have always viewed myself as somewhat of a generalist and have enjoyed the incredibly broad and varied nature of work as an instructional designer.
-As part of our coursework, students were charged with creating our own definitions for instructional design as a step toward developing our own philosophies.
-After much deliberation, and heavily influenced by the Richey, Klein, and Tracey (2010) book The Instructional Design Knowledge Base: Theory, Research, and Practice, I created this definition:
+Heavily influenced by the Richey, Klein, and Tracey (2010) book The Instructional Design Knowledge Base: Theory, Research, and Practice, I have come to define the field in this way:

 Instructional Design is a field concerned with updating, evaluating, and applying a body of knowledge to best design experiences and resources which improve human performance.